Virginia Tech® home

 Purpose

-This program supports collaborative research projects between researchers at University Libraries and Virginia Tech academic departments, institutes, and centers.
-These projects will leverage the library's resources and expertise to explore research questions of significant interest to Virginia Tech researchers.
-The selection of this program will be through a weighted lottery instead of a formal merit review.
+This program supports collaborative research projects between University Libraries researchers and Virginia Tech academic departments, institutes, and centers.
+These projects will leverage the Library's resources and expertise to explore research questions of significant interest to Virginia Tech researchers.
+Similar to the Mcubed model, the selection of this program will be through a weighted lottery instead of the formal merit review.

 Funding

-University Libraries will provide two levels of funding: 1) $5,000 for each funded project to be completed by the end of the 2024 Fall semester and 2) $5,000 or $10,000 for each funded project to be completed by the near end of the 2025 Spring semester.
-Examples of appropriate use of funds include library collections, student wage, GRA, materials and travel expenses critical to research activities.
-Salary and indirect cost to VT employees cannot be charged on this fund.
-This funding is not intended to supplement VT employees' income.
-For assistance on computing infrastructure, please reach out to program co-directors or directly contact library IT.
+University Libraries will provide $5,000 and $10,000 for each funded project to be completed by the end of the 2026 spring semester.
+Funds can be used for items such as library collections, student wages, materials, and travel expenses critical to research activities.
+Salary and indirect cost to Virginia Tech employees cannot be charged, and the funding is not intended to supplement a university employee's income.
 We will no longer accommodate project extensions.
-By the end of the performance period, all unspent funds will need to be returned.
+By the end of the performance period, all unspent funds will be returned.
+Please note that the funds cannot be transferred to other departments and that all student wage workers must be hired through University Libraries.

 Guidelines

-• Each proposal will be submitted by at least two co-PIs, one is a full-time employee at University Libraries, and the other a full-time employee at a Virginia Tech academic department, institute, or center.
+• Each proposal will be submitted by at least two co-PIs; one is a full-time employee at University Libraries, and the other is a full-time employee at a Virginia Tech academic department, institute, or center.
 Postdocs are also eligible.
-A co-PI on a fixed term contract must be able to complete the project within the corresponding VT employment contract period.
+A co-PI on a fixed-term contract must be able to complete the project within the corresponding VT employment contract period.

 • Proposals should clearly state what the team is proposing and how it leads to the intended next steps.